Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Escalate without secrets

-Use official help with public details and screenshots only, never recovery words or private keys.
+Use official help with device, app, public network, and screenshot details only, never recovery words, PINs, passphrases, or private keys.

 Experiences may vary depending on wallet brand, device state, app version, network congestion, firmware status, and how the wallet was originally backed up.